cofoundry-cms/cofoundry/docs/user-docs/User Areas/Data APIs/Account Management.md

 - [Changing the password](#updating-the-current-users-password)
 - [Deleting](#deleting-an-account)

-> The **AuthenticationSample** project in the [Cofoundry.Samples.UserAreas sample](https://github.com/cofoundry-cms/Cofoundry.Samples.UserAreas) contains an example of account management features.
+> The **AuthenticationSample** project in the [UserAreas sample](https://github.com/cofoundry-cms/Cofoundry.Samples/blob/main/src/UserAreas) contains an example of account management features.

 ## Updating the current user account